24-Hour Clinic or Hospital A&E: A Guide to Costs & Care in Singapore

 24-Hour Clinics in Singapore

 There are more than 1,800 GP clinics in Singapore that provide a range of medical services from outpatient medical treatment to health screening and education.
 Of these, a few are clinics that are open 24 hours of the day, much like a hospital A&E would be.
-But unlike a hospital A&E, 24-hour clinics are equipped to holistically address your and your family's health in addition to treating minor emergencies.
+But unlike a hospital A&E, 24-hour clinics are equipped to holistically address your and your family’s health besides treating minor emergencies.

 Examples of 24-Hour Clinic Healthcare Services